-Total weight of rider, passenger, cargo and accessories
+The vehicle's maximum load is the combined weight of the rider, passenger, cargo, and any accessories.

 Never overload your vehicle.
 Operation of an overloaded vehicle could cause an accident.

 Tire inspection

 - 1. Tire sidewall - 2.
 Tire tread depth

 The tires must be checked before each ride.
 If the center tread depth reaches the specified limit, if the tire has a nail or glass fragments in it, or if the sidewall is cracked, have a Yamaha dealer replace the tire immediately.